Kamikaze (wrestler): Pro Wrestling Zero1 (2002–2018)

 Maruyama made his debut in Pro Wrestling Zero1 on the second night of the ZERO-ONE Creation 2002 from June 29, where he teamed up with Yoshiaki Fujiwara to defeat Rapid Fire and Steve Corino in a tag team match.
-During his sixteen-year tenure with the company, he has been a former World Heavyweight Champion, a two-time United National Heavyweight Champion, and a three-time NWA Intercontinental Tag Team Champion with two different partners.
+During his sixteen-year tenure with the company, he became a one-time World Heavyweight Champion, a two-time United National Heavyweight Champion, and a three-time NWA Intercontinental Tag Team Champion with two different partners.
 However, he has also competed for other titles, such as the vacant All Asia Tag Team Championship at ZERO-ONE Rebel Z 2003 on December 25, where he teamed up with Jun Kasai to unsuccessfully challenge Mr. Gannosuke and Tetsuhiro Kuroda for them.

-He is known for competing in various of the promotion's signature events such as the Fire Festival in which he made his first appearance at the 2008 edition where he placed himself in the block A where he scored a total of two points after competing against Togi Makabe, Masaaki Mochizuki, Shinjiro Otani and Kohei Sato.
-At the 2012 edition, he placed himself in the block B where he scored a total of two points after going against Masato Tanaka, Daisuke Sekimoto, Kohei Sato and Muhammad Yone.
-At the 2015 edition, he placed himself in the block A where he scored a total of six poinsta after going against Kohei Sato, Masato Tanaka, Yusaku Obata, Fujita Hayato and Masakado.
-At the 2016 edition of the events, he scored a total of fifteen points in the only active block after going against Shinjiro Otani, Yusaku Obata, Masato Tanaka, Ryota Hama, James Raideen, Kohei Sato, Shogun Okamoto, Hayato Fujita and Buffa.
+He frequently competed in the promotion's signature Fire Festival tournament, debuting in the 2008 edition.
+Placed in Block A, he scored two points with matches against Togi Makabe, Masaaki Mochizuki, Shinjiro Otani, and Kohei Sato.
+At the 2012 edition, he placed himself in Block B, where he scored a total of two points after going against Masato Tanaka, Daisuke Sekimoto, Kohei Sato and Muhammad Yone.
+At the 2015 edition, he was placed in Block A, scoring six points after wrestling Kohei Sato, Masato Tanaka, Yusaku Obata, Fujita Hayato, and Masakado.
+At the 2016 edition of the event, he scored a total of fifteen points in the only active block after going against Shinjiro Otani, Yusaku Obata, Masato Tanaka, Ryota Hama, James Raideen, Kohei Sato, Shogun Okamoto, Hayato Fujita and Buffa.